smguilia/overview-1/ibm-cloud-platform.md

 The {{site.data.keyword.Bluemix_notm}} Status page is the central place to find all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix_notm}} platform.
 You can filter these categories by selecting specific locations, components, types of ongoing events, or by using keyword searches.
 For more information, see [Viewing cloud status](/docs/get-support?topic=get-support-viewing-cloud-status).

+## Notification preferences
+{: #notification-preferences}

+Depending on your {{site.data.keyword.Bluemix_notm}} account type, you can choose to receive email notifications about {{site.data.keyword.Bluemix_notm}} platform-related items, such as announcements, billing and usage, additional notification preferences and ordering.
+Or, you can also update your preferences on resource-related items, such as incidents, maintenance, security bulletins, or resource activity on the [Notification preferences page](https://cloud.ibm.com/user/notifications).
+These notifications are for only the services you use or the devices that you provisioned.
+For more information, see [Setting email preferences for notifications](https://cloud.ibm.com/docs/account?topic=account-email-prefs) and [Viewing notifications](https://cloud.ibm.com/docs/get-support?topic=get-support-viewing-notifications).